Axis Global Logistics

 About Cadre Technologies

-Cadre Technologies is a leading provider of warehouse management software for fulfillment, logistics and manufacturing companies and is the largest software provider to the third party logistics (3PL) industry in North America.
+Cadre Technologies is a leading provider of warehouse management software for fulfillment, logistics and manufacturing companies and is the largest software provider to the third-party logistics (3PL) industry in North America.
 Cadre delivers warehouse management and logistics visibility tools including: Cadence WMS and Fulfillment System; Accuplus WMS; and LogiView Visibility and Integration.
 The company is headquartered in Denver, Colorado with locations in Lenexa, Kansas and Baltimore, Maryland.
-Learn more about Cadre Technologies at http://www.cadretech.com.
+Learn more about Cadre Technologies at https://www.cadretech.com.